survivant/quarkus-quickstarts/security-openid-connect-web-authentication-quickstart/README.md

 3. If the credentials you provided are valid and you were successfully authenticated, you should be redirected back to the application

-4. You should be able to access now the `index.html` resource.
+4. You should now be able to access the `index.html` resource.

 5. Visit the `/tokens` endpoint: [http://127.0.0.1:8080/tokens](http://127.0.0.1:8080/tokens).
-    - You should have access to a HTML page that shows information based on the ID Token, Access Token and Refresh Token issued to the application.
-Where these tokens are available for injection as you can see in the `TokenResource` JAX-RS Resource.
+    - You should have access to an HTML page that shows information based on the ID Token, Access Token and Refresh Token issued to the application.
+These tokens are available for injection as you can see in the `TokenResource` JAX-RS Resource.

 _NOTE:_ Running the tests with, for instance, `mvn package` requires the Keycloak server to be down as it will launch its own one.
 However, when running the application, make sure it is up with the realm properly configured.